 Photo of Xuezi Dan Xuezi Dan

-Xuezi Dan is an associate in the Beijing office of Covington and Burling LLP.
-Her practice focuses on data privacy and cybersecurity.
-Xuezi helps clients understand and navigate the increasingly complex privacy regulatory issues in China.
-She has worked closely with many leading…
+Xuezi Dan is an associate in the firm’s Beijing office.
+She focuses on regulatory compliance, with a particular focus on data privacy and cybersecurity.
+Xuezi helps clients understand and navigate the increasingly complex privacy regulatory issues in China and cross major Asian jurisdictions.

 Photo of Nicholas Shepherd Nicholas Shepherd